-The accompanying unaudited interim condensed financial statements of Canadian Gold Corp. are the responsibility of the management and Board of Directors of the Company.
+The accompanying unaudited condensed interim consolidated financial statements of Canadian Gold Corp. are the responsibility of the management and Board of Directors of the Company.

-The unaudited interim condensed financial statements have been prepared by management, on behalf of the Board of Directors, in accordance with the accounting policies disclosed in the notes to the unaudited interim condensed financial statements.
+The unaudited condensed interim consolidated financial statements have been prepared by management, on behalf of the Board of Directors, in accordance with the accounting policies disclosed in the notes to the unaudited condensed interim consolidated financial statements.
 Where necessary, management has made informed judgments and estimates in accounting for transactions which were not complete at the statement of financial position date.
-In the opinion of management, the unaudited interim condensed financial statements have been prepared within acceptable limits of materiality and are in accordance with International Accounting Standard 34 Interim Financial Reporting of International Financial Reporting Standards using accounting policies consistent with International Financial Reporting Standards appropriate in the circumstances.
+In the opinion of management, the unaudited condensed interim consolidated financial statements have been prepared within acceptable limits of materiality and are in accordance with International Accounting Standard 34 Interim Financial Reporting of International Financial Reporting Standards using accounting policies consistent with International Financial Reporting Standards appropriate in the circumstances.